Galaxy Leader: Crew hostages

 On January 22, 2024, IMO Secretary General Arsenio Dominguez gave an opening address to the 10th Session of the IMO Sub-Committee on Ship Design and Construction (SDC), repeating his calls for the immediate release of Galaxy Leader and its crew.
 Satellite imagery revealed that, in late February or early March 2024, the ship was brought closer to Hodeidah, being moved from 2 km offshore to about 500 m from the port.

 By March 2024, the crew had been held hostage for more than a hundred days; the Philippines Department of Foreign Affairs said there was no indication that the Houthis planned to release the crew.
 A Houthi spokesman, Nasr Al-Din Amer, claimed that the Houthis had "no claims of our own regarding this vessel" and that the release of the ship and hostages relied on the decision-making of Hamas and the Al-Qassam Brigades.
 A team from the International Committee of the Red Cross visited Galaxy Leaders crew for the first time on May 12, 2024.

 On January 22, 2025, during the Israel–Hamas ceasefire, the Houthis released the hostages to Oman, according to Al-Masirah.
 An Omani Royal Air Force jet that entered Yemen earlier that day took off around an hour before the announcement.
 The Bulgarian Ministry of Foreign Affairs and Filipino President Bongbong Marcos confirmed the crew's release.

 2025 airstrikes

 On March 16, 2025, Houthi media reported that the United States Air Force bombed the command area of the bridge during its March 2025 attacks on the Houthis.

 On April 28, Houthi-linked news outlet Al-Masirah reported that three US airstrikes hit the ship.

 On July 6, the vessel was attacked by Israel.
 According to Israel, Houthis installed a radar system on the ship that is being used to track vessels in international maritime space.
+In photos taken April 30, 2026, the ship is partially sunk by the stern and bow is pointing skyward near the beach.